 6. Grand Trunk Trail, St. Marys

 This is a linear hike (3.5 km) along the old rail trail including the Grand Trunk bridge that spans the Thames River.
 The eastern end of this trail is at the old Junction Railway Station on Glass Street [coordinates 43.272261,-81.132033].
-The town of St. Marys website has an Always in Season Guide (PDF) that you can download.
-Check page 7 for a map.
+See this website for a pdf view of the hiking trails in St. Marys,

 7. Wildwood Lake Trail, Wildwood C.A.